NativePHP/nativephp.com/resources/views/docs/1/digging-deeper/child-processes.md

 This will attempt to stop the process gracefully.
 The [`ProcessExited`](#codeprocessexitedcode) event will be dispatched if the process exits.

-Note that [persistent processes](/docs/1/digging-deeper/child-process#persistent-processes) will restart even when you stop them manually.
-The only way to stop a persistent process is by quitting the application.
+Note that [persistent processes](/docs/1/digging-deeper/child-process#persistent-processes) will be permanently stopped and will only be restarted when the `start` method is called again.
+If you want to restart a persistent process, use the `restart` method instead.

 ## Restarting a Child Process